 Beat them at their own game?

-Many people, particularly technologists, are espousing the view that data, or big data, is the answer to most problems – and banks have data in abundance.
+Many people, particularly technologists, as espousing the view that data, or Big Data, is the answer to most problems – and banks have data in abundance.
 Corporate banks are now seeking to unleash the potential trapped in their customer data.
-They are using systems to analyze structured and unstructured data, turning raw data into actionable intelligence.
+They are using systems to analyse structured and unstructured data, turning raw data into actionable intelligence.
 As AI adoption gathers pace we believe there are four key areas of focus: